 The following signs and symptoms are the most typical:

 - Getting lost in familiar surroundings

 - Putting objects in strange places

 Treatment for Dementia

 The FDA has given certain drugs approval to treat dementia because they have been shown to enhance cognitive function.
 It contains cholinesterase inhibitors as well as memantine.

 In serious circumstances, a combination of both drugs may be recommended.
-But, make sure to get high-quality medications or supplements from leading drugstores in your area.
+But make sure to get high-quality medications or supplements from leading drug store in Houston.
 With caution, medication for those symptoms may also be recommended if the patient is facing additional severe behavioral or sleep issues.